 Dealing with dyslexia can be hectic, but it is not the end of the world.
 But you are not the only parent in the world who are going through the same unhappy situation.
 You can check the books, websites, and other helping references that could smooth out the journey as you go.

 Homeschooling could also be a great solution to such a situation.
-You could check out our guide on homeschooling here.
-There are also a lot of schools dedicated to the dyslexic children.
-Even many regular schools have started the dyslexia-friendly initiatives in the past couple of years.
+You could check out our guide on homeschooling and guide on personalized learning here.
+There are also a lot of schools dedicated to dyslexic children.
+Even many regular schools have started dyslexia-friendly initiatives in the past couple of years.

 To give further help, many schools and NGOs have dyslexia centers.
 So, you see, having a child with dyslexia doesn't necessarily mean that it's the end of the world.
 Keep loving your child and give him or her all the emotional support you can give.